 SCET reports directly to the Dean of the College of Engineering.
 Similarly, SCET’s financial reporting structure and management is housed within the College of Engineering’s Institutes and Centers and managed by the SCET Faculty Director in coordination with the College of Engineering Executive Assistant Dean for Administration.

-The SCET Faculty Director and Chief Scientist position is appointed by the Dean of the College of Engineering and reports directly to the College of Engineering Executive Associate Dean.
+The SCET Faculty Director and Chief Scientist position is appointed by the Dean of the College of Engineering in consultation with the SCET Faculty Council Chair, SCET Academic Director, and SCET Managing Director and reports directly to the College of Engineering Executive Associate Dean.
 The individual fulfilling the SCET Faculty Director position may have a concurrent faculty appointment in another unit which does not impact the reporting structure for SCET and the SCET Faculty Director position.

 The SCET Managing Director and Chief Learning Officer is a career staff position reporting to the Faculty Director.